What type of assessment information do I need to store electronically?

 Failure to comply results in DOR reviewing the assessor's certification and could result in suspension or revocation of the certification.

 After all my property records are in an electronic format, do I still need to maintain a paper copy?

 Property Record Card (PA-500) when requested, you are not required to update the paper copy.
-However, annually at the close of the Board of Review, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.
+However, annually at the close of the BOR, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.

 Note: Municipalities are required by the State Public Records Board and state law to retain Property Record Cards for seven years.